-Clinical Laboratory Improvement Amendments i.e. CLIA waived tests establishes quality standards for all laboratory testing to ensure the accuracy, reliability and timeliness of patient test results.
-The FDA categorizes commercially marketed tests into one of three CLIA categories according to complexity and their potential for risk to public health:
+Clia FDA approved Clinical Laboratory Improvement Amendments, i.e., CLIA waived tests establishes quality standards for all laboratory testing to ensure the accuracy, reliability.
+Timeliness of patient test results.
+The FDA categorizes commercially marketed tests into one of three CLIA.
+Categories are according to the complexity and their potential for risk to public health:

 CLIA Waived devices are the least complex.
-In order to receive CLIA Waived status, a manufacturer must demonstrate that a device is simple to use, has low risk to public health, and that an untrained person can get accurate results by reading the instructions.
-By regulation, all devices that have FDA clearance for home and consumer use are automatically CLIA Waived as well.
+In order to receive status.
+A product maker must demonstrate that a device is simple to use, has a low risk to public health.
+An un qualify person can get perfect results by reading the instructions.
+By regulation, all devices that have FDA clearance for home and consumer use are automatically CLIA Waived.

-The instruction sheet is what distinguishes a CLIA Waived device from an identical device that is not CLIA Waived.
-Instruction sheets for CLIA Waived devices are written in simple to understand language and do not contain technical jargon.
-There typically is no difference in the device itself from a CLIA Waived device and a device that does not have CLIA Waived status.
+The instruction sheet is what distinguishes a it device from an identical device, not device.
+Instruction sheets for devices written in simple to understand language.
+It doesn’t contain qualify jargon.
+No difference in the device itself from a device and a device that doesn’t have status.

-A device that is CLIA Waived does not require highly trained laboratory personnel to administer the test and does not require costly laboratory quality control testing.
-Because non-professional staff is permitted to use CLIA Waived tests, the cost of testing is more economical and can be performed more timely by front-line staff.
+A device does not require trained laboratory personnel to administer the test.
+Do not require costly lab quality control testing.
+The non-professional staff is permitted to use CLIA tests.
+The cost of testing more reasonable price and can perform timely by front line staff.